 The employee gets daily overtime if the regular rate is less than 1.5x the minimum wage rate.
 The employee does not get daily overtime if the regular rate is not less than 1.5x the minimum wage rate.

-Employees must be allowed a rest period of at least 10 minutes for every four hours worked or major fraction thereof, without deduction from wages.
+Employees must be allowed a paid rest period of at least 10 minutes for every four hours worked or a major fraction thereof, without deduction from wages.
 An employee is permitted:

 - One rest period for working at least 3.5 and less than 7 continuous hours;